static-frame/static-frame/doc/source/articles/serialize.md

 # Conclusion

 The performance of DataFrame serialization is critical to many applications.
 While Parquet has widespread support, its generality compromises type specificity and, as shown with StaticFrame NPZ, performance.
+While NPZ performance is comparable Feather, NPZ retains significant advantages in read performance while fully supporting all NumPy dtypes.